-AP SPANISH AP (552) 5 Credits Prerequisite: Successful completion of the Spanish 4.
-Full Year Grades 10-12 Grades 10-12 Completion of a summer assignment is required for this course.
+AP SPANISH (552)

+Prerequisite: Successful completion of Spanish 4.

 Advanced Placement Language and Culture courses is designed for the students who wish to receive credit or advanced standing in college.
-This course prepares students to ta Placement exam in Spanish.
-Students who enroll should possess a solid of command of grammar and competence in listening, speaking, reading and writing the target language .
-AP courses reflect interest in the arts, current events, literature and sports shared by the stude ents and teacher.
-Extensive training in the organization and writing of compositions is include ed.
-At the completion of an Advanced Placement course, the majority of students are expected to perfect orm in the Intermediate- High to Advanced-Low range of language proficiency.
+This course prepares students to take the Advanced Placement exam in Spanish.
+Students who enroll should possess a solid command of grammar and competence in listening, speaking, reading and writing the target language.
+AP courses reflect interest in the arts, current events, literature and sports shared by the students and teacher.
+Extensive training in the organization and writing of compositions is included.
+At the completion of an Advanced Placement course, the majority of students are expected to perform in the Intermediate-High to Advanced-Low range of language proficiency.
 Students enrolled in these courses are expected to communicate in the target language in class.
-It is expected that all students take the AP exam in May.